-The CETL promotes excellence in teaching and learning at Life University by providing faculty and staff with resources, support and professional enrichment opportunities on enhancing instructional practices, integrating educational technologies and advancing workplace skills.
+The CETL promotes excellence in teaching and learning at Life University by providing faculty and staff with resources, support and professional enrichment opportunities to enhance instructional practices, integrate educational technologies and pursue scholarly activities.

 Teaching and Learning Workshops: CETL staff facilitate workshops that address a variety of teaching and learning topics, including assessments, pedagogy, course design, scholarship of teaching and learning, faculty leadership and more.
 Click this link to register for an upcoming workshop.

 Educational Technology Workshops: CETL staff offer educational technology workshops designed to support faculty in their use of a variety of educational technologies, including Blackboard, TurningPoint, Doceri and more.

 Faculty Spotlights: The CETL organizes and promotes Faculty Spotlights, sessions led by Life University faculty members.
 In these sessions, faculty share their use of effective instructional strategies, teaching and learning scholarship, or instructional technologies in their work at Life University.